naturalis/minion-pipeline-tooling/appendix/Commands.md

 ## 11. Terminal command minibar
-Command to demultiplex nanopore reads on custom primers and tags
+Command to demultiplex nanopore reads on custom primers and tags -p is the percent idendity with which the primers have to match (-e for ma -l is the number of bases from ends of read that mininbar searches in for primer

     python3 minibar.py primerstags.txt input.fasta -p 0.8 -l 90